 Overall, there was a clearly defined management system in place which ensured a good level of oversight of care and support in the designated centre.
 The centre was managed by a full-time, suitably qualified and experienced person in charge.
-The person in charge was also responsible for one other designated centres and a Clinical Nurse Manager 1 was in place to support the person in charge in their role.
+The person in charge was also responsible for two semi-independent living houses.

-The provider had established systems in place for the identification, assessment and review of restrictive practices.
-The provider had a policy on restrictive practices which was available for review.
-The policy outlined the process for identifying, recording, monitoring and reviewing restrictive practices.
-In addition, the policy noted that residents and/or their representatives were to be informed and consulted around restrictive practices.
-The inspector was informed that the policy was undergoing a further review at the time of inspection.
+The provider had systems in place for the identification, assessment and review of restrictive practices.
+The provider had a Human Rights policy which outlined the process for managing restrictive practices which was available for review.
+The policy outlined the process for identifying and reviewing restrictive practices.
+The inspector was informed that a specific policy on restrictive practices was in the process of being drafted to complement the Human Rights policy.